Celebrate with us!

-Labor Day Weekend – September 1, 2, and 3, 2018
+Labor Day Weekend – September 4, September 5 and September 6, 2021

 Toledo’s Art Walk began as a one-time event in October, 1993 as an open-studio for Michael Gibbons, a Mentor Artist for the Corvallis based Vistas & Vineyards program.
 Artists Douglas Haga and Ivan Kelly, recent arrivals to Toledo and neighbors of Gibbons, were invited to open their doors during the festivities.
 Several hundred visitors came for the event, and in 1994 and 1995 the trio of Toledo artists staged a repeat.
 Each artist invited a guest artist, swelling the number to six showing art.
 In 1996, prompted by the challenges of October weather, the Art Walk event date was changed to the three days of Labor Day weekend, where it remains to this day.

 We always have such an amazing group of artists for Art Walk.
 You won’t want to miss it!
 Mark your calendar for this event, and spread the word!
 We will update this page with a list of participating artists as we get closer to the date.
 Each location has something different, as well as artist demonstrations, talks, and refreshments.
 You’ll have wonderful opportunities to meet the artists, and talk about their work.
 Maps will be available at the various studios.